 - All study materials

-- Scholarships are available on a first-come, first-served basis for female colleagues who are unable to attend RTI at full price, thanks to the generosity of Michelle Kravtin Gary and Marc Gary.
+- A limited number of scholarships are available on a first-come, first-served basis for female colleagues who are unable to attend RTI at full price, thanks to the generosity of Michelle Kravtin Gary and Marc Gary.
 To apply, send a short statement of need to Rabbi Julia Andelman at firstname.lastname@example.org.

 For more information on RTI and/or scholarships, please contact Rabbi Julia Andelman, JTS director of Community Engagement, at (212) 678-8933 or email@example.com.